mrmartin1998/budget-buddy/test-checklist.md

 - Verify navigation menu responsiveness
 - Check form layouts on different devices

-Issues:
-  - UI is alright just needs some polish and it should look better.

 ### Visual Elements
 - Verify toast notifications:
   - Success messages